sardisnetwork/docs/Announcement.md

 Huobi Global supports this migration and upgrade, which is expected to subsequently airdrop newly minted LUNA.
 A snapshot of user balances of LUNA in their Sardis Global accounts will be taken at block `7790000` for subsequent airdrops.

-# Notice on the use of SardisRPC
+# Notice on the use of Sardis RPC

-Recently, Sardisreceived the feedback from some developers regarding the failure of RPC.
+Recently, Sardis received the feedback from some developers regarding the failure of RPC.
 We checked the issue and found the problem which derive from the third-party RPCs failure.
-Based on the situation, Sardisrecommends developer to switch to official RPC instead to avoid potential developing issue.The offical RPC sites are as follows:
+Based on the situation, Sardis recommends developer to switch to official RPC instead to avoid potential developing issue.The offical RPC sites are as follows:
 ```
 https://http-mainnet.sardisnetwork.com
 ```